 So it was that after the centenary of the historic “Act of Union” in 2011, orthodox Old Roman Catholic prelates began to work upon the reaffirmation of the Church’s Western Orthodox position.
 Based on historical facts as described above, joint holy Synods determined to accept and embrace the historical situation without prejudice to the continuation of the Latin Rite tradition of Ultrajectine forbears, noting that Archbishop Mathew’s reception into Orthodoxy did not require any refutation of doctrine nor dogma, nor indeed the validity of holy Orders and sacraments, nor of the Latin liturgy of the Old Roman Catholic Church [“Root and Branch” p.75 quoting from “Bishop Mathew and the Orthodox” by Mar Seraphim, The Glastonbury Bulletin 67 (May 1984) pp.197-206 in turn quoting from the letter of Pope Photios of Alexandria to +Mathew in February, 1912].
 Discussions were begun and continue both with Patriarchal and other Orthodox ecclesial communities to re-establish the canonical reality that all sides agree, essentially still pertains to the Old Roman Catholic Western Orthodox Church.

 The “Dogmatic” and “Organic” Articles agreed between Archbishop Messarra and Archbishop Mathew on August 11, 1911 in no way detract from the classical Latin Rite understanding of the Catholic and Apostolic faith as taught and expressed in the Catechisms of the Latin West until the effective annexation by Pius IX of the Church in Holland in 1853.
 Thus both in terms of “right-belief” and in recognition of historical facts the Old Roman Catholic Church may justifiably refer to itself as “Orthodox” in every sense of the term.
-The Orthodox Old Roman Catholic (Western Orthodox) Communion thus considers itself ultimately under the Patriarch of Antioch and all the East: St. Peter’s Chair, His Holiness John X of Syria presiding; as affirmed by the joint Holy Synod of Old Roman Catholic jurisdictions in Europe, 2014 and in Chicago 2017.
-We are in spiritual union with His All Holiness Patriarch Bartholomew of Constantinople the New Rome, with the Moscow Patriarchate and with all the Canonical Sees of the Holy Orthodox Catholic Church.
+The Orthodox Old Roman Catholic (Western Orthodox) Communion thus considers itself ultimately in spiritual communion with the Patriarch of Antioch and all the East: St. Peter’s Chair, His Holiness John X of Syria presiding; as affirmed by the joint Holy Synod of Old Roman Catholic jurisdictions in Europe, 2014 and in Chicago 2017.